andreswebs/gcp-cloudrun-pubsub-push-example/README.md

 The application consists of a publisher (`app: API`) and a subscriber (`app: DB`), which publish and read from a GCP Pub/Sub topic (`api-events`).
 The `app` components are containers in GCP Cloud Run.
-The DB application stores data received from the topic into MongoDB Atlas.
+The DB application stores data received from the topic into MongoDB.

 The infrastructure is defined in the [terraform/](terraform) directory.